wultra/powerauth-crypto/docs/Key-derivation.md

 SecretKey KEK_DEVICE_PRIVATE = KDF.derive(KDK_VAULT, "vault/kek-device-private");
 ```

-The original device private key is stored encrypted using AES-256-GCM.
-The vault encryption key is never stored directly.
-It is always re‑derived from `KEY_ACTIVATION_SECRET` when needed.

 Additional vault derivation keys exist for application‑specific secrets that are released only after successful two‑factor authentication:

 ``` java